0xPolygonID/tutorials/mkdocs/docs/issuer-node/issuer-node-api/agent/apis.md

 # Agent

 The agent endpoint acts as a port to communicate messages between the mobile app and the server.
-The user, using agent endpoint, can access functionality through his/her mobile app.
+The user, using the agent endpoint, can access the functionality through his/her mobile app.

 The core feature of  message-based communication initiation in messaging specification is the process of looking up the two main properties of each identity: